hectic4491/Web-Game-of-Life/DESIGN_SCHEMATIC.md

 ### ++TODO List++

+- Use Numpy on the backend to utilize arrays.

 - We can currently run the simulation at a set size for a set number of iterations.
 - Selecting from a library of pre-existing patterns.
 - Allowing the backend to process a sent simulation pattern.